Movie Reviews

 An obscure film, vaguely about concern trolling, geared for adventurous viewers with long attention spans.
 Internet poison, in other words.
 The anti-Netflix.
 Robert on his Lunch Break, which you can see on Vimeo here, was largely well received in my tiny social circle when it was completed eleven years ago, after I'd spent about four and half years on it (with some stops and stars in between).
 And the film did garner a couple of nice screenings and nods from the likes of Peter Watkins and Jon Jost.
 But in hindsight I think it's still a tough proposition.
 Even among enlightened lefties, people tend to gravitate toward films that match the rhythms of life, films that are generous in providing them with a tapestry of the familiar but transmuted in some way that provides them a heightened experience from reality.
 The viewer wants to be herself while escaping herself, as if in a dream.
 Robert on his Lunch Break, by contrast, is a film that deals with stripping things away and artifice, creating a kind of rigid "anti-context" (as one friend put it), in which each of the four characters is consigned to his or her own subjective reality, aesthetically different from those of the others, and there isn't a lot of spatial or psychological wiggle room.
 This is a colorful but stark feel-bad comedy in the vein of Samuel Beckett perhaps; too long for most shorts programs, so is it really a mystery this 24-minute film didn't take the world by storm?

 At the time I was very interested in opening up different expressive possibilities.
 I found a lot of the independent American films that were getting attention then to be formally sloppy, and, rather insipid in terms of themes.
-It wasn't so much that I needed a film to be cutting (ROHLB isn't a cynical film), but I felt the stakes for my own work should be higher than those of a middle class love triangle.
+It wasn't so much that I needed a film to be cutting (ROHLB isn't a cynical film), but I felt that the stakes for my own work should be higher than those of a typical middle class love triangle.
 And I've often found a lot of experimental films that have acting in them to be too campy and half-baked to buy into on a sincere level.
 In terms of form and feel, I was more interested in a film like Love is Colder Than Death, or something by Robert Bresson, than a polite post-collegiate hangout movie with too much dialogue.
 I had acted in a film at the time, John C. Koch's Je Ne Sais Quoi, which capitalized on and drew humor from my occasional loquaciousness, so with ROHLB I sought to do a 180 and create more space within the dialogue, lots of carefully calibrated gaps.
 This was done by recording the dialogue first, in professional studios, and then spending hours and hours listening to it on my laptop and carefully adjusting the spaces between what was being said.
 The bulk of the visuals were created after the fact, in Super 8 and digital video.
 All these years later, the thing I like most about the film is its idiosyncratic pacing, which forces the audience to confront the uncomfortable scene before them, one in which the antagonist (Bradley) sees fit to attack the protagonist (Robert) with insults veiled as "good advice" supposedly meant to help him.
 This makes the film at once meditative and unnerving, tending to produce an odd mixture of emotions if one locks into it.
 ROHLB is an at times humorous film about resentment that's largely fallen on deaf ears.
 It's probably inordinate for many viewers in that it might require more than one viewing to get a proper handle on.
 At this point the film is ancient history, having been made in what seems like another lifetime, but I don't at all regret having created it and arranging it in just the way it happened to turn out.

 Note: There was an earlier cut of the film, with different shots of Robert when he spoke opposite Nika.
 In Spring of 2011, these parts of the film were redone/improved upon and added to what is now the final, definitive cut of the film, which is the one available on Vimeo, and the one that played at the Wisconsin Film Festival and every showing since then.
 For a little more info on what these changes entailed, and the rationale behind them, view the blog post here.